szechp/pokefireredlegacy-de/README.md

 - All Kanto and Johto Pokemon Available in both Versions
 - The Main dex has 181 Pokemon, 30 New Pokemon, 2/3 of which are Evos and Pre Evos, 1/3 are added johto pokemon to strengthen type diversity and johto connection
 (Some more may be gotten with secret means)
-- Both versions are avaible to play, You can catch all of them in both version but some pokemon are earlier in certain versions (Viridan Forest has Oddish in Fire Red, Bellsprout in Leaf Green, but both can be caught in route 24 and 25 in both versions + More)
 - Some Maps been changed to look a lot less empty, such as cinnabar island and Mt Moon
 - Added Mt Moon Square and a floor under Rock Tunnel, both accessed with rock smash